munkireport/munkireport-php/docs/setup.md

 On the server
 ---

  1. Use git to checkout the latest version or download the zip file and put all files in the root directory of your website (for subdirs, see below).

  2. Create config.php in the root directory of your website.
-Write `<?php` in the top of the file. config.php overrides the settings in config_default.php
+Write `<?php` in the top of the file. config.php overrides the settings in config_default.php.
+To configure, simply copy any settings over from config_default.php to config.php and make the changes there.

  3. Check if the directory /app/db/ is writeable by the webserver (only when using sqlite)

+ 4. From the root of the munkireport-php project, run `./build/setup.sh`

 Create the first user
 ---

  1. Visit the site with a webbrowser, you'll be prompted to create a user and password

- 2. Add the generated hash line to config.php
+ 2. Append the generated hash line to config.php

- 3. In the browser login with your username and password
+ 3. Now refresh the page in your browser, and you should be able to log in with the credentials you just created.

+ Setting up clients with munki
+ ---
+  1. Download the pkginfo file
+ 		 `curl -s http://example.com/index.php?/install/plist -o MunkiReport.plist`
+  2. Copy MunkiReport.plist into your Munki repository (in your pkgsinfo directory)
+  3. Run makecatalogs, and be sure to add it to a manifest as well.

 Setting up a client manually
 ---
  1. Open Terminal.app
- 2. Type: `sudo /bin/bash -c "$(curl -s http://example.com/munkireport-php/index.php?/install)"`
+ 2. Type: `sudo /bin/bash -c "$(curl -s http://example.com/index.php?/install)"`

-Setting up clients with munki
----
- 1. Download the pkginfo file
-		 `curl -s http://example.com/munkireport-php/index.php?/install/plist -o MunkiReport.plist`
- 2. Copy MunkiReport.plist into your Munki repository
- 3. Run /usr/local/munki/makecatalogs

 Advanced setup
 ---